NeelHaval/nand2tetris/Fundamentals/Project3Folder/Bit.md

 ```
 ## 16-Bit Register

-To create a full Register which has inputs and outputs of 16-Bits, we must chain these 1-Bit Registers together as we done in Project 1 with the 16-Bit implementations of the basic logic gates.
+To create a full Register which has inputs and outputs of 16-Bits, we must chain these 1-Bit Registers together as we did in Project 1 with the 16-Bit implementations of the basic logic gates.